The 2017 Edition

 A Web security problem?

-Verify if Google has detected any security problems (due to malware or spam) by checking the Google Webmaster Tools “Security Issues” area.
+Verify if Google has detected any security problem (due to malware or spam) by checking the Google Search Console “Security Issues” area.
 If so, you should follow the process specified here to fix the issues and request for a review.

 A manual penalization?

-If the traffic loss coincides with a rankings drop, check if your site has been manually penalized by not following Google’s Webmaster guidelines -the reasons can go from having unnatural incoming links, keyword stuffing, content with little value to cloaking- in the “manual actions” section of Google Webmaster Tools.
+If the traffic loss coincides with a rankings drop, check if your site has been manually penalized by not following Google’s Webmaster Guidelines -the reasons can go from having unnatural incoming links, keyword stuffing to cloaking- by revising the “manual actions” section of Google Search Console.

-If so, the type of action, the reason and areas of the site affected will be provided there and you’ll need to take the appropriate “clean-up” or optimization steps before asking for a reinclusion review.
+If so, the type of action, the reason and areas of the site affected will be provided there and you’ll need to take the appropriate clean-up or optimization steps before asking for a reinclusion review.
+If it’s a link related penalization you can use tools like Kerboo, Link Research Tools and CognitiveSEO to do it.

 A Google Search Algorithm Update?